JrAdilson/JrAdilson/README.md

 ### Hello There! 👋
-#### My name is Adilson Junior, im 23y and currently a Web Developer, passionate about technology and always learning.
+#### My name is Adilson Junior, im 24y and currently a Web Developer.

 - 🕮 PHP, JS, SQL.